Jbradu2/RegexTutorial/README.md

 ## Summary
 We will be analazying the following regex
 ----- ^([a-zA-Z0-9_\-\.]+)@([a-zA-Z0-9_\-\.]+)\.([a-zA-Z]{2,5})$ -----
-This regex is designed to validate email addresses.
+This regex is designed to validate the correct format of email addresses.
 Throughout this tutorial, we'll break down each component, explaining its role in ensuring the correct format of an email address.